Best AI & Machine Learning Laptops in India (2026) - Research-Backed Picks for Developers

 Running multiple agents simultaneously changes the requirements.
 Each agent requires its own context window in memory.
 Three agents with 8K context each consume 24K tokens in RAM before any actual work begins.

 Community feedback is clear: "16GB dies the moment you run more than 2-3 agents".
 With 32GB, you can run 4-5 agents comfortably before things get choppy.
-For serious agentic workflows, 64GB is where you want to be.
+If you're running heavy agentic workflows, 64GB is where you want to be.

-Reality check: Building or using agentic AI systems requires 32GB RAM minimum, with 64GB preferred.
-16GB no longer handles these workloads.
+Reality check: Building or using agentic AI systems requires 32GB RAM as a practical minimum, with 64GB preferred for serious work.
+16GB no longer handles these workloads comfortably because each agent needs its own memory context, plus overhead from your development environment, browser tabs, and operating system.

 CPU Cores Matter More Now